bparanj/crystal/rails/richard-notes.md

 If it passes for one person and fails for another, look for the differences in the environment to narrow down the cause.

+## Debugging

+### Confirm

+Confirm it is still broken.
+See if the main branch has the problem.
+Run the test case against the latest commit and see if it still a problem.

+If it is fixed, comment on the issue.
+It can be closed.

+### Link

+If you notice similar issues, link them to the related issues.

+- There is extra context for anyone who ultimately ends up working on the issue.
+- Developers across different issues can share information such as debugging steps.
+- Anyone who lands on one of the bugs via a search will have access to the whole conversation.
+- Duplicate issues can be closed so that developers can focus effort in one location.
+- Once a fix has been committed and confirmed, it is easy to go through and close all related issues.

+Search existing issues with a few keywords.
+Searching for related issues should be the first step for anyone submitting an issue.

+### Isolate Failing Behavior

+- When did it start failing?

+Use bisect to find failing commit that introduced the bug.

+### Report your Findings

+Explain the commit that caused the issue.
+Find the PR related to that commit.
+Read the PR and commit message.

+- Why was the change made?
+- Are there any tests modified or added?
+- What was the intent of the change?

+Read any linked PRs.